What are the Most Predictable Year-to-Year Stats for Tight Ends?

 The Red Zone - Not to be Relied On

-Since only a select few tight ends see any significant red zone volume, their year-to-year red zone efficiency as a group is more volatile than that of wide receivers.
-Even more so than receivers, we should use tight end red zone scoring rates and market share numbers to decide if a player is expected to regress to the mean, rather than as a sign of things to come.
+Since only a select few tight ends see any significant red zone volume, their year-to-year red zone efficiency as a group is extremely volatile.
+We should use tight end red zone scoring rates and market share numbers to decide if a player is expected to regress to the mean, rather than as a sign of things to come.

 The Bottom Line

 When considering how a tight end performed in one year in hopes of applying that data to the next season, there are a few key points to note: